About Business Objects

 • You can edit a metric in this Business Object if it’s not used in an active Decision.

-• You can still change the JSON paths mapped for measures and dimensions.
+• You can still change the JSON paths mapped for data fields.

-• You cannot add any more measures and dimensions to this Business Object.
+• You cannot add any more data fields to this Business Object.

 • You can deactivate the Business Object if you no longer need it.
 When you deactivate a Business Object, the data defined in it is no longer captured.
 If you reactivate the Business Object, the data will start flowing anew, but you must account for the data gap between the deactivation and reactivation periods.